dirtbags/fluffy/README.md

 The opposite of `unhex`:
 encoding all input into a single output line.

+This differs from `hexdump` in the following ways:

+* All input is encoded into a single line of output
+* Does not output offsets
+* Does not output glyph representations of octets

+In other words: you can feed `hex` output into `unhex` with no manipulations.

 	$ printf "hello\nworld\n" | hex
 	68 65 6c 6c 6f 0a 77 6f  72 6c 64 0a